why Luminar Technologies Inc. [LAZR] is a Good Choice for Investors After New Price Target of $19.00

-Luminar Technologies Inc. [NASDAQ: LAZR] stock went on an upward path that rose over 3.26% on Wednesday, amounting to a one-week price decrease of less than -21.41%.
+Luminar Technologies Inc. [NASDAQ: LAZR] slipped around -0.07 points on Wednesday, while shares priced at $7.39 at the close of the session, down -0.94%.
 The company report on May 31, 2022 that Tech Leaders: AIMLF, LAZR, UPST, NEXCF; Visionary CEOs Advancing Next Wave of Multi-Billion Dollar Growth Opportunities in Fintech, Wearables, Autonomous Driving and Web3.0.

 3 Tiny Stocks Primed to Explode